About SalarySorted

 Pension types

-Relief at source — contributions come from your net pay, but your pension provider automatically claims 20% basic rate tax relief from HMRC, topping up your pot.
+With relief at source, contributions come from your net pay, but your pension provider automatically claims 20% basic rate tax relief from HMRC, topping up your pot.
 Higher and additional rate taxpayers can claim further relief via self assessment.

 Not financial advice